GSD3a – CORI DISEASE

 Polycystic ovary syndrome

 GSD3 can be diagnosed though DNA analysis or liver and/or muscle biopsy.
 Through muscle biopsy, the pattern of glycogen debranching enzyme (GDE) deficiency in different tissues determines the specific subtype.
 Individuals with GSD3a have deficient enzyme activity in both liver and muscle.
 Nowadays, genetic testing is more commonly used to confirm diagnosis of GSD3.

 At present, the goal of treatment is to maintain normal blood sugar levels.
 This is achieved through a diet high in protein and cornstarch taken at frequent intervals.
 Please refer to the American College of Medical Genetics (2010) guidelines for a more detailed overview.

 ACMG management guidelines.

-The prognosis for individuals with GSD3a can be very varied due to the severity of symptoms presented.
+The prognosis for individuals with GSD3a can be very varied according to the severity of symptoms presented.

-There is a Facebook “closed” group for people with all types of GSD3.
+There is a Facebook “Private” group for people with all types of GSD3.
 There are members around the world, although largely from English speaking areas such as UK, North America and Australia.
 This is a peer-to-peer group of affected individuals and family members sharing their personal experiences related to GSD3.
 The information shared in this group must not be used as a substitute for proper medical management.